Rebeldan24/DS-Coaching/README.md

       - The index/landing page has clear sections
       - The font is attractive and bright and easy to read

-  2. As a user, I can understand the information as it is presented to me.
+  2. As a user, on the landing page in mobile view I can see all images text clearly.
-      - The information is written in an informal way and also driven by the images

-  3. As a user, I can clearly make out the links to each page.

-      - The icons have been chosen to be intuitive in their meaning.
-      - The alt text has been clearly labelled for the screenreader.
+      - The footer clearly displays contact information
+      - Images and text box are all stacked evenly over each other

-  4. As a user, I can understand the information in the videos.
+  3. As a user, I can clearly view all images in gallery tab

-      - Each video is clear in visuals and audio.
-      - Each video presents the information in a clear but precise manner.
-      - Each video narrator speaks in a clear voice and uses a common vernacular.
+      - In larger screens I can see all images
+      - In smaller screens all images stack over each other with even space with pleasing on the eye

-  5. As a user, I can leave a message through a provided portal.
+  4. As a user, I can leave a query in the sign up tab.
-      - The form provided allows for the creation of a message.
+      - The form can be easily inputted in both larger and smaller screens
       - The links to the social media sites also facilitate the possibility of communication.

 [Back to Contents](#contents)